dylanmooney62/laravel-blog/content/blog/comments.md

 ### Form

-The form mark uses the `@auth` and `@guest` directives to display different view depending on the users authenticated state.
+The form mark uses the **@auth** and **@guest** directives to display different markup depending on the users authenticated state.

-If the user as logged in the submit button will be enabled and a picture of there username and avatar will be displayed.
+If the user as logged in the submit button will be enabled and their username and avatar will be displayed.

-If the user is not logged the submit button will be disabled and and message will be displayed notifying the user that they must be logged in to leave a comment
+If the user is not logged in, the submit button will be disabled and a message will be displayed notifying the user that they must be logged in to leave a comment:

 ```html
 <form action={{route("comments.store", $post)}} method="POST">